RalphBacon/250-Intel-12th-Gen-Productivity-PC/README.md

 ---
 ## MONITOR
-**In-plane switching (or IPS) is an LCD-based technology that is used in just about every kind of display, whereas Vertical Alignment (or VA) is a more niche LCD technology used in gaming monitors, gaming TVs, and wide displays**
+**In-plane switching (or IPS) is an LCD-based technology that is used in just about every kind of display, whereas Vertical Alignment (or VA) is a more niche LCD technology used in gaming monitors, gaming TVs, and wide displays.**

+**Twisted Nematic (TN) are very fast (ideal for gamers) and when  paired with a high refresh rate, TN panel gaming monitors provide a buttery-smooth gaming experience at an affordable price, which is why they are usually the first choice of many professional FPS gamers; but TN monitors have the worst color reproduction and narrow viewing angles (170° horizontally, 160° vertically), which causes the image to shift in color, contrast and brightness when it’s looked at skewed angles.**

 ### None yet!
 ### itro £1000 LG or Similar 38" UWQHD+ ie 3840 x 1600 pixels